Mini Projector HDMI: Your Complete Connection Guide

 5 HAPPRUN Native 1080P Bluetooth Mini Projector, Full HD Portable Outdoor Movie Projector with Built-in Speaker, Compatible with Smartphone, HDMI, USB, AV, Fire Stick, PS5 for Home, Bedroom, Outdoor Use Check HAPPRUN Native 1080P Bluetooth Mini Projector, Full HD Portable Outdoor Movie Projector with Built-in Speaker, Compatible with Smartphone, HDMI, USB, AV, Fire Stick, PS5 for Home, Bedroom, Outdoor Use on Amazon

 Transform any room into a gaming arena by connecting your console.
-The high-speed data transfer of HDMI is crucial for a lag-free gaming experience.
+HDMI’s high-speed data transfer is crucial for a lag-free gaming experience.

 1. Connect the Console: Plug the HDMI cable that came with your console into its “HDMI Out” port.